crxig-rxberts/Chess/README.md

 on a different area for this example.
 Within the BoardEvent.cpp class at line 48, see [here](https://github.com/crxig-rxberts/Chess/blob/e8740d353437257dc00ef127851811d1b92c857f/src/main/game/BoardEvent.cpp#L48), we have the method findLegalMoves() and within this we perform ```possibleMoves = PieceMovement::calculateMovesForPiece(piece, board);```.
 By creating a separate class PieceMovement, I am able to abstract away the algorithm that populates this possibleMoves vector, thus taking the concern away from the BoardEvent class that was not designed to handle such problems.
-BoardEvent can handle all the altercations to the Board object and then PieceMovement can handle the algorithms for the piece movement rules.
+BoardEvent can handle all the alterations to the Board object and then PieceMovement can handle the algorithms for the piece movement rules.
 Following this principle makes the program much easier to expand and maintain, whilst also keeping it clear what each classes purpose is.
 This is a great example of abstraction, due to this one line of code being able to abstract away a 150~ line algorithm.